Associate of Applied Science in Nursing (RN)

 Registered Nursing Program Admission Requirements

-Please complete and submit the following documents to the Nursing Program Office before 5:00pm on May 20, 2015.
+Please complete and submit the all documents to the Nursing Program Office before 5:00pm on May 20th of each year.
+Note: If May 20th falls on a weekend, the deadline will be 5:00pm on the following Monday.

 Requirements for Graduation: